fluffynuts/synchronous-promise/README.md

 **However**: I'd highly recommend using *any* of the more venerable promise implementations instead of SynchronousPromise in your production code -- preferably the vanilla ES6 Promise, where possible (or the shim, where you're in ES5).
 Or Q.
-Or jQUery.Deferred(), Bluebird or any of the implementations at [https://promisesaplus.com/implementations](https://promisesaplus.com/implementations).
+Or jQuery.Deferred(), Bluebird or any of the implementations at [https://promisesaplus.com/implementations](https://promisesaplus.com/implementations).

 Basically, this seems to work quite well for testing and I've tried to implement every behaviour I'd expect from a promise -- but I'm